jmuticon/kuberenetes-observility/OBSERVABILITY_GUIDE.md

 > 1. Selects services by label (e.g., `app: backend`)
 > 2. Specifies which namespace to look in
 > 3. Defines the endpoint and scrape interval
 >
+> **Important**: The service itself must have the matching label (`app: backend`) for the ServiceMonitor to discover it.
+Without this label, Prometheus won't find the target even if the ServiceMonitor is correctly configured.
+>
 > Prometheus Operator watches for ServiceMonitors and automatically configures Prometheus to scrape those targets.
 This is declarative and doesn't require manual Prometheus configuration changes."